frankframework/frank-manual/docs/source/deploying/properties.rst

 Properties
 ==========

 Properties are key/value pairs, both the key and the value being strings.
+Keys are restricted to consist of letters separated by dots (".") and they are case insensitive.
 There are different ways to set properties, which is the subject of section :ref:`deploymentConfigureProperties`.
 This section focuses on the impact of setting properties.
 First, any string can be used as a property name and its value can be